-- Where it is for the convenience of the County, and - B. Where it is to the benefit of the County to keep all the participants together and not have them disperse for breaks.
+- 24. Refreshments: An Executive Committee member may authorize payment for refreshments provided on location in conjunction with official meetings that will extend over the normal "break" periods under the following conditions: - A. Where it is for the convenience of the County, and - B. Where it is to the benefit of the County to keep all the participants together and not have them disperse for breaks.
 (County employees at their regular workstations are not included.) - C. Foods: Includes cookies, doughnuts, bagels, croissants, fruit, sweet rolls, chips, finger-sandwiches, etc. Candy is not included. - D. Beverages: This includes coffee, tea, milk, cocoa, carbonated or other soft drinks, water, and fruit juices.
 Beverages may be served during the meetings.
 Reimbursement for these beverages includes the cost of the ingredients for preparation. - E. Meetings: This includes formal training sessions, conferences, seminars, workshops, study sessions, staff meetings, board and commission meetings, etc. (Cost of coffee and related supplies for meetings with individuals who are not members of the agency/department involved are reimbursable.)
-An Executive Committee member may authorize payment for beverages in conjunction with other official meetings. - Conferences and seminars: Executive Committee members may authorize attendance at conferences, seminars, workshops, etc., if County benefit and necessity can be demonstrated.
-The following factors should be considered: - Limiting authorized attendees to the minimum number, commensurate with attaining the objectives of the meeting; and - Selecting sessions that meet professional and technical standards; - 26.
+An Executive Committee member may authorize payment for beverages in conjunction with other official meetings. - 25.
+Conferences and seminars: Executive Committee members may authorize attendance at conferences, seminars, workshops, etc., if County benefit and necessity can be demonstrated.
+The following factors should be considered: - Limiting authorized attendees to the minimum number, commensurate with attaining the objectives of the meeting; and - B. Selecting sessions that meet professional and technical standards; - 26.
 Office expenses: It is recognized that certain office amenities and functions can assist in creating a particular atmosphere and environment conducive to the conduct of County business.
 Each Executive Committee member is authorized to expend an amount not to exceed the following amounts within a fiscal year for materials to enhance the convenience, comfort, and function of his or her County office or agency/department morale.